 internal/watch step gives you a long-running step that can be configured to reload on file changes.
 A very common use case for this step is front-end development, here’s an example from our getting-started-nodejs project:

 box: nodesource/trusty dev: steps: - npm-install - internal/watch: code: node app.js reload: true

 With this dev pipeline we run one initial setup step,

 npm-install, to prepare our container’s environment.
 We then execute our node app, reloading on changes.

 And once it loads, browse to your docker host on port 5000 to see your app running.
 For your convenience, we’ll tell you the IP once the step runs.

 As you make changes to your code, the app will be reloaded, but the npm-install steps will not be run again.

 Without the “reload: true” the code will only be run once, which is useful if your development server has its own reloading semantics (or is only loading static files).

-internal/watch step uses kqueue on OS X. Kqueue must open each file that it watches, which means projects with many files may run into system limits.
+The internal/watch step uses kqueue on macOS.
+Kqueue must open each file that it watches, which means projects with many files may run into system limits.
 This usually manifests itself as a “too many open files” error.
 You can adjust these limits by running

 sysctl -w kern.maxfiles=20480 (or whatever number you choose) sysctl -w kern.maxfilesperproc=18000 (or whatever number you choose)